Japanese Public Key Infrastructure (JPKI)

 - Related Documents

-1. What is Japanese Public Key Infrastructure
+1. About Japanese Public Key Infrastructure

 - * 3 Please refer to the following for the roadmap of major initiatives.

-- Priority Plan Roadmap for the Realization of a Digital Society (PDF / 2,015 kb)
+- Priority Plan Road Map for the Realization of a Digital Society (PDF / 2,015 kb)

-Sections on My Number Card
+Section on My Number Card

 P7: (4) Promoting the spread and use of My Number Card